-Per an agreement between Caltrans and the Federal Highway Administration (FHWA), it is expected that SR 905 will be upgraded to Interstate 905 in the future.
+Per an agreement between the California Department of Transportation (Caltrans) and the Federal Highway Administration (FHWA), it is expected that SR 905 will be upgraded to Interstate 905 in the future.
 FHWA informally approved nonchargeable Interstate status for the route, and the American Association of State Highway and Transportation Officials (AASHTO) approved the designation of Interstate 905 on December 7, 1984.
 Correspondence between Caltrans and AASHTO on October 24, 1984 requested Interstate 905 as follows:

 Designation of a segment of State Route 117 and a segment of State Route 125 as I-905 between I-5 in San Diego and the International Border at Tijuana, Mexico.

 (This route is 8.8 miles in length and will connect to a new border crossing which will relieve the congestion at the existing Interstate 5, San Ysidro crossing.)

 California State Route 905 is part of High Priority Corridor 30: Camino Real for its entire length.